koficenti/nice-ws/README.md

 The goal for this project is to become very feature rich and easy to use for the general use cases.
 ######  This library is new and not for production, you were warned ⚠️

+#### Why was 'nice-ws' created?

+A few reasons:
+- Currently looking for a job.
+Hoping this makes me stand out a tiny bit more.
+- And I plan to make a web framework that requires no javascript knowledge to use, by using web sockets to update the UI (inspired by Phoenix the elixir framework).

 \
 ``` Expect breaking changes! ```
 #### Simple usage: